Editorial Standards

 Who should file Schedule 1?

-File it if you have income streams not shown on the face of Form 1040, for example unemployment, business, rental, farm, prizes, gambling, pre‑2019 alimony received, or if you take any above‑the‑line deductions like educator expenses, HSA or IRA deductions, student loan interest, or self‑employed health insurance.
+File it if you have income streams not shown on the face of Form 1040, for example unemployment, business, rental, farm, prizes, gambling, pre‑2019 alimony received (alimony under post-2018 instruments is neither taxable nor deductible), or if you take any above‑the‑line deductions like educator expenses, HSA or IRA deductions, student loan interest, or self‑employed health insurance.

 Where do I report staking rewards or a crypto hard fork?